exonum/exonum-doc/src/architecture/transactions.md

 The purity for `verify` means that its result doesn't depend on the calculator's configuration.
-So the `verify` could be parallelized over transactions `verify` could be performed only once for any transaction.
+So the `verify` could be parallelized over transactions and `verify` could be performed only once for any transaction.

 ### Sequential consistency